Felt Mountain: Songs

 "Lovely Head", Felt Mountains opening track, features high lonesome whistling and heavily processed vocals.
 The song was described as influenced by Shirley Bassey and released as the album's lead single.
 The second track, "Paper Bag", is about being obsessed with someone and not being able to have them.
+It uses the word "fuck" in its opening line, making it the duo's only song on an album to include profanity.
 It is followed by the third single "Human", a track with a mambo-style beat.
 The fourth song, "Pilots", which describes travellers floating in the atmosphere above the earth, was inspired by John Barry's James Bond theme songs.
 A remixed version of the song was released as a single in the United Kingdom, reaching number 68 on the UK Singles Chart.

 The ballad "Deer Stop" features childlike vocals and sexually suggestive lyrics.
 The title track was influenced by Goldfrapp's "idea of a wolf being whipped in this little Tudor house overlooking a snowy landscape".
 "Oompa Radar", the seventh track, was inspired by Roman Polanski's 1966 film Cul-de-Sac.
 The cabaret-influenced song uses a flugelhorn and a cuckoo clock to switch between tempos.
 "Utopia" was released as the album's second single.
 The album closes with "Horse Tears", a minimalist piano ballad with filtered vocals.